 Check with the state of New York Division of Licensing and your local municipality to determine whether you need permits or business licenses.

 Finally, learn about business insurance in New York and which type(s) you may need.
-If you intend to have any employees as part of your LLC or corporation, workers’ compensation insurance and disability benefits insurance is required.
+If you intend to have any employees as part of your LLC or corporation, workers’ compensation insurance and disability benefits insurance are a must.

 Optimize your website for search engines, and create a social media strategy that you’ll execute faithfully.
 Or hire someone to handle that for you.
 Think Twitter, LinkedIn, Facebook, TikTok, Snapchat, Pinterest, and the like.

 Register the business location with Google My Business so people can find you.
 Make your signage as noticeable as allowed (if you have a physical location), and don’t be shy with the business cards or flyer postings.

 New York State has a wide variety of industries both in its most well-known city and the rest of the state.
 It’s home to agriculture (dairy, apples, cattle and calves, greenhouse and nursery products, and hay), manufacturing (pharmaceuticals, photographic chemicals, industrial equipment), mining (limestone, salt, sand, garnets, zinc), and service providers (finance, insurance, real estate).

 IBM, Deloitte, PepsiCo, JPMorgan Chase, and PricewaterhouseCoopers are the top businesses in the state.
 The best small businesses to work for include Giant Machines, Eden Health, 7Park Data, adMarketplace, Alloy, and Catalyst Software.
 Consider starting up a New York company that serves those businesses or competes with them.
 Auto repair shops, consultancies, food trucks, coffee shops, and boutiques are all good businesses to start in the state.